americocunhajr/HarvesterOpt/README.md

 # HarvesterOpt

-HarvesterOpt is a Matlab code to solve an optimization problem to maximize the energy recovered by a bistable piezo-magneto-elastic energy harvester system.
+HarvesterOpt is a Matlab code to solve an optimization problem to maximize the energy recovered by a bistable piezo-magneto-elastic energy harvesting system.

 This package include the follwing files: